QuestNetwork/qD/README.md

 Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
 It's much nicer!

+## Troubleshooting

+### Connectivity Issues
+Go to Settings > IPFS and either download a swarm peer list from GitHub or enter your own.

 ## Features